corgikit/pancake-document/code/migration/migrate-your-stakings.md

 ### 3. Stake your LP tokens and CAKE into the new farms and pools.

-Here you should see the brand new CAKE syrup pool and the new farms.
+Here you should see the brand new CAKE staking pool and the new farms.
 Before staking, you will need to enable them.

 ![](<../../.gitbook/images/migration-helper-steps-guide-5 (1).png>)

-Click "**Enable**" to enable staking on each of the farms and the CAKE syrup pool.
+Click "**Enable**" to enable staking on each of the farms and the CAKE staking pool.
 If you are using a mobile device, please click the “**v**” (downward arrow) to expand the card while looking for the "**Enable**" button.

 After enabling, you will be able to start staking in the pool and farms.

 {% tabs %}
-{% tab title="CAKE Syrup Pool" %}
+{% tab title="CAKE Staking Pool" %}
 ![](<../../.gitbook/images/migration-helper-steps-guide-7 (2).png>)

-For CAKE syrup pool.
+For CAKE staking pool.
 Please:

 1. Click "**Flexible**" under the "Stake CAKE" section.
 2. Enter the amount of CAKE you want to stake.